High gravity hydrolysis and fermentation of lignocellulosic material for production of bio-fuels (High Gravity Biofuels / HGBiofuels)

 Using LCA in the early stages of technology development, in conjunction with process simulation, can improve guidance of this development.

-Forskare at Energy and Environment, Environmental Systems Analysis
+Senior Researcher at Chalmers, Technology Management and Economics, Environmental Systems Analysis